Dates: June 10 – 23, 2018, Price TBD

-Faculty Background: Drs.
-Dinsdale and Edwards have taken students to Brazil for the past five years, studying metagenomics.
+Faculty Background: This is the 3rd time Drs.
+Dinsdale and Edwards have taken students Down Under to study Marine Ecology.
+Previously, they took students to Brazil to studying metagenomics.
 They have also taken students to Indonesia, in Semarang, Java and Hasanuddin University Makassar in Sulawesi.
-Both trips integrated local students.
 SDSU students learned about cultures of the countries, discovered unique ecosystems, conducted research and formed friendships.

 Meals.
 All meals included at Lands Edge.
 That’s five meals, really: Breakfast and dinner will be served; morning tea, lunch and afternoon tea will be packed in take-away boxes to go.